 - Volume I addresses actions needed to reduce the greenhouse gases (GHGs) related to the buildings in which Californians live and work, with an emphasis on energy efficiency.
-It also addresses reducing GHGs from the industrial and agricultural sectors. - Volume II examines actions needed to increase the reliability and resiliency of California's energy system. - Volume III looks at the evolving role of gas in California's energy system, both the importance in near-term reliability and the need for the system to evolve as California works to achieve carbon neutrality-the point at which the removal of carbon pollution from the atmosphere equals or exceeds emissions-by 2045. - Volume IV reports on California's energy demand outlook, including a forecast to 2035 and long-term energy demand scenarios to 2050.
+It also addresses reducing GHGs from the industrial and agricultural sectors. - Volume II examines actions needed to increase the reliability and resiliency of California's energy system. - Volume III looks at the evolving role of gas in California's energy system. - Volume IV reports on California's energy demand outlook, including a forecast to 2035 and long-term energy demand scenarios to 2050.
 The analysis includes the electricity, gas, and transportation sectors. - Appendix assesses the benefits of California's Clean Transportation Program.

-Decarbonization of Buildings, Industry, and Energy Efficiency Agriculture is Critical to Meeting the State's Climate Goals
+Decarbonization of Buildings, Industry, and Agriculture is Critical to Meeting the State's Climate Goals